ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 `Visibility Orthogonality Principle`_, which states that the presence of an ``@`` should affect only whether a thing is visible or not, not other characteristics (like its shadowing and scoping behavior).
-Additionally, this choice edges us closer to the `Local Lexical Scoping Principle`_, because we no longer have to check whether ``a`` is in scope before identifying the ``a`` in ``f (Just @a x) = ...`` is a binding site or an occurrence.
+Additionally, this choice edges us closer to the `Lexical Scoping Principle`_, because we no longer have to check whether ``a`` is in scope before identifying the ``a`` in ``f (Just @a x) = ...`` is a binding site or an occurrence.